 We took a road trip from Vancouver to Calgary and stopped in Whistler for a weekend.
 In terms of the ideal place for an outdoor adventure with kids, it’s up there with the incredible Banff National Park.
 So if you were thinking that Whistler is just a premier winter sports destination, think again.

 Things to do in Whistler in Summer

 As we said, Whistler is an outdoor adventure playground and even though the weather was so-so during our visit, we still got on with all of our outdoor activities.
-These are things that we enjoyed with two boys aged 5 and 6 (with a couple of ideas for older kids that we didn’t try).
+These are things that we enjoyed in Whistler with kids aged 5 and 6 (with a couple of ideas for older kids that we didn’t try).

 1. Take a Gondola Ride up the Mountain

 An absolute must when you visit Whistler is to take a gondola ride to the top of Whistler or Blackcomb Mountains or both!
 With the introduction of the Peak2Peak Gondola in 2007, you can actually visit both peaks now in one day.